-Salaries for certified teachers filling extended duty positions will increase by \$22,731 or 13.87%.
-This is due to the addition of a School Climate Coordinator and a SRBI Coordinator at HHES as well as increased funding for curriculum work related to the integration of the Common Core State Standards into all curricular areas.
+Salaries for certified teachers filling extended duty positions will increase by \$19,813 or 12.09%.
+This is due to the addition of a SRBI Coordinator at HHES as well as increased funding for curriculum work related to the integration of the Common Core State Standards into all curricular areas.
 Salaries for these positions are determined by the collective bargaining agreement with the Brookfield Education Association (BEA).
 A listing of these positions is provided at the end of this section.